seogin/test/README.md

 api.php will come later when we work on non-admin features ~~NEW API GO UNDER `routes/api.php`~~

+Run `php artisan storage:link` so members uploaded files can be accessed from your browser.

 run using `npm run dev`